The mission of the Haddam Historical Society is to collect, interpret and promote the history and heritage of Haddam

 been designed to be age appropriate, fun, and correlate with and enhance the school curriculum.
 The Society offers

-programs for grades 2, 3, 5, and 7 and home schooled students.
+programs for grades 3 and 5 as well as home schooled students.
 The goal is to enrich students' understanding of,

 and appreciation for, history and the heritage of our town.
 Learn more on our